 Artisans use bamboo sticks or metal rods to dip fiber into boiling vats of dye and rotate to evenly coat every strand.
 This is harder than it seems, because every last color has to turn out to be the perfect uniform shade.
 They then hang the yarn to dry it in the sun.

 These photos and stories were shared with me at a perfect time!
-My newest spring line is now available at shop.magnolia.com, as well as at retailers nationwide, and seeing this gave me fresh perspective entering this new season.
+My rug collections are available at magnolia.com, as well as at retailers nationwide, and seeing this gave me fresh perspective entering this season.
 I love that these rugs are more than just home decor pieces—they're a way of life for the artisans living and working in these communities.
 I couldn’t wait to share this trip with all of you, and I hope you loved it as much as I did!